KevinKuchinski/FluViewer/README.md

 # FluViewer

-A tool for generating influenza A virus genome sequences from FASTQ data
+FluViewer is an automated pipeline for generating influenza A virus (IAV) genome sequences from FASTQ data.
+If provided with a sufficiently diverse and representative database of IAV reference sequences, it can generate sequences regardless of host and subtype without any human intervention required.

+Here is a brief description of the FluViewer process.
+First, the provided reads are normalized and downsampled using a kmer-based approach to reduce any excessive coverage of certain genome regions.
+Next, the normalized/downsampled reads are assembled de novo into contigs.
+The contigs are then aligned to a database of IAV reference sequences.
+These alignments are used to trim contigs and roughly position them within their respective genome segment.
+Afterwards, a multiple sequencing alignment in conducted on the trimmed/positioned contigs, generating scaffold sequences for each IAV genome segment.
+Next, these scaffolds are aligned to the IAV reference sequence database to find their best matches.
+These best matches are used to fill in any missing regions in the scaffold, creating mapping references.
+The normalized/downsampled reads are mapped to these mapping references, then variants are called and the final consensus genomes are produced.

 ## Installation
-1. FluViewer requires the following dependencies, and it is recommended to install them in a FluViewer virtual environment (indicated versions were tested, but later versions can likely be substituted):
+1. Create a virtual environment and install the following:
+- bbmap v39.01
+- bcftools v1.17
+- blast v2.14.1
+- bwa v0.7.17
+- clustalw v2.1
+- freebayes v1.3.6
+- pandas v2.0.3
-- python v3.8.5
+- python 3.8.5
+- samtools v1.17
-- pandas v1.3.5
+- seaborn v0.12.2
 - spades v3.15.3
-- blast v2.12.0
-- bwa v0.7.17
-- samtools v1.14
-- bcftools v1.14
-- bedtools v2.30.0
-- seqtk v1.3

-2. Once the dependencies have been installed, install the latest FluViewer release via PyPI:
+2. Install the latest FluViewer release via PyPI:
 ```
 pip3 install FluViewer
 ```